yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 Delete data
 -----------

-The API allows you to delete a specific |meshData| by targeting the id.
+The API allows you to delete a specific Mesh Data by targeting the id.

 The example below shows deleting the data from the API by providing the object.